counteractive/o365beat/README.md

 ## Changelog

+* v1.5.1 - Added support for the `script` processor (to fix #41), updated README and config files to highlight options to help avoid timeouts (#39), updated README to link to references on API event data (#37)
 * v1.5.0 - Added and documented feature to customize API endpoints (#25), updates libbeat to v7.5.1, properly parses certain `ClientIP` field formats (#16, #31), fixes build issue that caused important processors to be shadowed in config (#9), fixes issue parsing corrupted state/registry files (#19).
 * v1.4.3 - Fixed bugs related to throttling and troubleshooting (closes issues #17 and #21)
 * v1.4.2 - Fixed multiple processor bugs (closes issues #12, #13, and #14)